- Video Network Orientation

 The document camera is also a good way to show small objects to students.
 It is the best way to show the object to the distant students, and generally is better for your local students than passing an object around the room or having students huddle around the object.

 All classes held in the video network classrooms are digitally encoded.
-However, it is the responsibility of each faculty member to request encodings to be linked in your Moodle ISU course.
+However, it is the responsibility of each faculty member to request a shareable link for your Moodle ISU course.
 Nothing will be done with the encodings without the request of the instructor.
-To request class encodings be linked in your Moodle ISU course please complete the ITRC's online form: Video Encoding Request Form.
-The encoded classes will be linked in your Moodle ISU course as requested.
+To request a shareable link for your Moodle ISU course please complete the ITRC's online form: Video Classroom Recording Request Form.
 Students must request class encodings with their instructor, not Video Network employees.
 Video Network employees are only allowed to encode classes according to the Video Network Encoding Policy.

 Three things need to happen for a video to be posted to Moodle and available to students: